Course Description

 After completing this module, students will be able to:

-- Describe and use management tools in Windows Server
+- Describe and use administration tools in Windows Server

 - Describe Windows Server 2022 and its key features